 Please note that the entry and exit of assistance dogs are subject to special regulations in the United Kingdom and Ireland.

 Flights to Israel

 The following conditions apply for bringing dogs and cats into Israel:

-- An official veterinary health certificate including all required vaccinations (dated no more than 10 days past) must be carried.
+- An official veterinary health certificate including all required vaccinations (not older than 10 days) must be carried.

 - Animals must be at least three months old.

 The following conditions apply for bringing or returning dogs and cats to Israel:

 - Animals must be identified with a microchip (ISO standard 11784 or 11785).